-This group is managed by the Fort Steilacoom Historical Society, along with other areas associated with the fort.
-The hospital and DSHS are collaborating with the society on preservation of these facilities.
+This group is managed by the Historic Fort Steilacoom Association along with other areas associated with the fort.
+The hospital and DSHS are collaborating with the society on the preservation of these facilities.

-• A linear row of cottages along Cottage Row to the east of the Fort-era structures, dating from the 1930s
+• A linear row of cottages along Cottage Row to the east of the Fort-era structures dating from the 1930s

-This latter group were built to house hospital staff, are vacant and are no longer contributing to the hospital's functions.
+This latter group were built to house hospital staff, are vacant, and are no longer contributing to the hospital's functions.